OSGeo/OSGeoLive-doc/en/quickstart/openlayers_quickstart.rst

 Working with events
 --------------------------------------------------------------------------------

 Most of the components, like map, layers or controls, trigger events to notify changes.
-For example we can be notified each time the mouse is moved over the map, when a featured is added to a vector layer, etc.
+For example we can be notified each time the mouse is moved over the map, when a feature is added to a vector layer, etc.

 Events can be easily registered on object with the ``on()`` method and unregistered with ``un()``.